 While adoption is a matter of provincial jurisdiction, Canadian law recognises adopted children as having the same rights as biological children, who do not have any priority over adopted siblings in respect of child support and/or entitlement to a share in a deceased parent's estate on intestacy.

-When a child is adopted, his or her ties with the biological family are severed and he or she wholly becomes a member of the adoptive family.
+When a child is adopted, their ties with the biological family are severed and they wholly become a member of the adoptive family.
 Adopted children have no rights with respect to the estates of biological parents.

 Similarly, children born outside of marriage do not have fewer rights relative to those who are born to married parents.
 The law, including the federal Child Support Guidelines, does not meaningfully distinguish between children who are natural, adopted, or born inside/outside of marriage.